 The player controls the Stranger, who is progressing through a prison consisting of floating islands.
 Each of these islands has a boss which you’ll need to beat to progress.

 This is almost entirely a game of boss fights, with added cut scenes and extras.
 You’ll need to master the limited move set in the game and the attack patterns of the various boss stages.

 Players can dodge the bullets from bosses, parry their attacks, and attack themselves with melee or projectile weapons.
 It’s a much more limited collection of moves and kit than you’ll find in other games.
 Just like in Cuphead, it’s about using the perfect weapon for each boss fight and mastering those moves.

 You’ll need to become an expert at these limited moves to complete the game.
-There are also cut-time events to contend with here too.
+There are also quick-time events to contend with here too.

-Furi has a fairly compelling story to say it’s mainly boss fights.
+Furi has a fairly compelling story, even though it’s mainly boss fights.
 There’s dialogue and cutscenes between the boss fights and stages.
 There’s also more of this in the walking sections between these fights.

-Furi is one of the best games like Cuphead if you’re mainly looking for more boss fights.
+Furi is one of the best games like Cuphead if you’re mainly looking for more boss fights and a challenging style of play.
 The story is a nice bonus here too along with the fun and varied gameplay in the fights.